 Intersex people are born with sex characteristics (including genitals, gonads and chromosome patterns) that do not fit typical binary notions of male or female bodies… Because their bodies are seen as different, intersex children and adults are often stigmatized and subjected to multiple human rights violations, including violations of their rights to health and physical integrity, to be free from torture and ill-treatment, and to equality and non- discrimination.

 The Fact Sheet is available in a number of languages via the Free & Equal campaign.

-The Council of Europe, in a 2013 explanatory memorandum to Resolution 1952 on Children’s right to physical integrity, defined intersex as follows:
+Earlier definitions include, for example, a definition by the Council of Europe, in a 2013 explanatory memorandum to Resolution 1952 on children’s right to physical integrity:

 The term “intersex” refers to atypical and internal and/or external anatomical sexual characteristics, where features usually regarded as male or female may be mixed to some degree.
 This is a naturally occurring variation in humans and not a medical condition.
 It is to be distinguished from transsexuality, a phenomenon where someone has an evident sex, but feels as if he or she belongs to the other sex and is therefore ready to undergo a medical intervention altering his or her natural sex.

 In the 2015 report, “Resilient Individuals: Sexual Orientation Gender Identity & Intersex Rights 2015“, the Australian Human Rights Commission defines intersex as: